 The final design was arrived as follows:

-1. During the initial period, one more vowel was added on and off after a consonant or a consonant-akaram to indicate an additional akara sound.
+1. During the initial period, one more vowel was added on and off after a consonant or a consonant-akaram to indicate the additional akara sound.
 See the Maangulam inscription shown in the following figure.

 1. Here the consonant base without a marker was employed to indicate both the consonant C and the consonant-akaram CA. Additional akaram was also added in the word-median.
 After trial and error during the Jambai inscription period, the basic consonant base crystallized to its final meaning of CA; the practice of writing a vowel in the word-median was stopped.
 (Tholkappiyar explicitly prohibits it except for Alabedai).